 For the price of a few orders of waffles in a restaurant, you can make delicious waffles in your own home, and customize them any way you want.
 And you don’t need to waste your money on a premium-priced waffle maker either.

-However, we found the absolute best value to come from the Oster Flip Nonstick Belgian Waffle Maker.
-With just a slightly larger footprint than the Cuisinart, the Oster created the tastiest, most consistent, most evenly cooked waffles from all six of our finalists.
-Best of all, the Oster is also the fastest waffle maker we tested, so you can start enjoying those delicious waffles as quickly as possible.
+However, we found the absolute best value to come from the BELLA – 13591 Classic Rotating Belgian Waffle Maker.
+With just a slightly larger footprint than the Cuisinart, this will give you the tastiest, most consistent, and most evenly cooked waffles.
+Best of all, the BELLA is even quicker than our old top pick, so you can grab a cup of coffee and start enjoying those delicious waffles as quickly as possible.